cwbriones/blog/README.md

 briones.io
 ===================

-The source for [my blog](https://briones.io), powered by [hugo](https://github.com/gohugoio/hugo)
+The source for [my blog](https://briones.io), powered by [hugo](https://github.com/gohugoio/hugo).

+I originally used the theme [temple](https://github.com/aos/temple), but I've torn that down and hacked together my own theme.
+This code ain't pretty.

 ## Credits

-The theme I currently use is [temple](https://github.com/aos/temple), although I'm in the middle of building my own theme.
+Footer icons are from [FontAwesome](https://github.com/FortAwesome/Font-Awesome).